Holyoke, Massachusetts: Telecom and public fiber

 Since September 1997, the city's municipal utility, Holyoke Gas & Electric, has provided fiber optic high-speed internet service to municipal agencies, as well as commercial and industrial businesses.
-This network would also play a decisive role in the location of the Massachusetts Green High Performance Computing Center in the city, due to its 1 gbps service offered to commercial customers, and a dedicated link exceeding 10 gbps for the facility's educational affiliates, on specialized networks such as Internet2.
+The network would also play a decisive role in the location of the Massachusetts Green High Performance Computing Center in the city because of its 1 gbps service offered to commercial customers, and a dedicated link exceeding 10 gbps for the facility's educational affiliates, on specialized networks such as Internet2.

 The municipal fiber line network has also served as an internet service provider to other area towns, including commercial customers in Chicopee, Metro Center Springfield, and Greenfield (until 2017), as well as network operator to residential customers in Leverett.
-With renewed public interest in net neutrality, civic groups have rallied for the city to offer a limited or complete rollout of this fiber-to-the-home service in Holyoke and Chicopee.
-However, despite orders by the council to further explore this measure, no immediate plan for residential service had been given by the municipal utility as of 2018.
+With renewed public interest in net neutrality, civic groups have rallied for the city to offer a limited or complete rollout of the fiber-to-the-home service in Holyoke and Chicopee.
+However, despite orders by the council to further explore the measure, no immediate plan for residential service had been given by the municipal utility as of 2018.
 On November 6, 2019, city voters passed a nonbinding question calling for a feasibility study and cost estimate of a gradual rollout of residential service.